MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Start-Service.md

 ## INPUTS

+### System.ServiceProcess.ServiceController

+You can pipe a service object to this cmdlet.

-### System.ServiceProcess.ServiceController, System.String
+### System.String

-You can pipe objects that represent the services or strings that contain the service names to this cmdlet.
+You can pipe a string that contains the service name to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None, System.ServiceProcess.ServiceController
+### System.ServiceProcess.ServiceController

-This cmdlet generates a **System.ServiceProcess.ServiceController** object that represents the service, if you specify **PassThru**.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a **ServiceController** object representing the service.

 ## NOTES